A census of cool core galaxy clusters in IllustrisTNG

 As the X-ray emissivity is proportional to the gas density squared, and only weakly depends on temperature, CC clusters should have X-ray bright cores.
 Therefore, the ratio of the X-ray luminosity within the core compared to the luminosity within a larger aperture should clearly demonstrate the presence of a CC.
 First proposed by \citet{Santos2008}, this criterion is commonly known as the concentration parameter.
 We define the concentration parameter as

 where $L_{\mathrm{X}}^{\mathrm{soft}}$ is the soft band X-ray luminosity in the energy range $0.5-5.0\,\mathrm{keV}$ and $r_{\mathrm{p}}$ is the projected radial distance from the cluster's potential minimum.
 Those clusters with $C_{\mathrm{phys}}>0.155$ are defined as CCs, those in the range $0.075<C_{\mathrm{phys}}\leq0.155$ as MCCs, and the rest as NCCs.
-We calculate the luminosity by projecting the gas cells along the $z$-axis and summing the mock spectra of the gas cells that fall within the given physical $2D$ apertures.
-We have examined different projection axes, or using the mean or median of the projections, and find that it makes negligible difference to the distribution of concentrations.
 We also consider the modification to this parameter proposed by \citet{Maughan2012}, a scaled concentration parameter where the apertures are scaled by the cluster's characteristic radius $r_{500}$,

 For the scaled concentration parameter we define CCs as those with $C_{\mathrm{scal}}>0.5$, MCCs as $0.2<C_{\mathrm{scal}}\leq0.5$, and the rest as NCCs.